betheden/hebrew-grammar/content/number_plural.rst

 Summary
 -------

-The plural form of a word refers to two or more of that item.
+The plural form of a term refers to two or more of that item.

 Article
 -------

 In Biblical Hebrew, a term with plural form usually refers to multiple persons or objects.
-However, Biblical Hebrew can use the plural form of a word to express any number of different meanings about a singular entity.
+However, Biblical Hebrew can use the plural form of a word to express many different meanings about a singular entity.

-If it is a
-:ref:`noun`,
-it refers to the persons or objects directly.
-Other words, like :ref:`verb`,
-:ref:`pronoun_personal`,
-or :ref:`suffix_pronominal`,
-also signal they refer to more than one person or object with the form they have.

 Form
 ----